mshalimay/Multithreaded-Image-Editor/Readme.md

 # Summary
-Image processor using convolution and parallel strategies implemented from basic parallel constructs.
+Image editor using parallelized convolution operators implemented from scratch from basic parallel constructs.

 Given a folder with images to process, below following variants for implementation:
 - A totally sequential implementation, where each image in the folder is loaded, processed and saved back to disk